pebble-tree/node-foundationdb/README.md

 ## Scoping & Key / Value transformations

 Some areas of your database will contain different data, and might be encoded using different schemes.
-To make interacting with larger databases easier, this you can create a bunch of aliases of your database object, each configured to interact with a different subset of your data.
+To make interacting with larger databases easier, this you can create aliases of your database object, each configured to interact with a different subset of your data.

-Each database and transaction object has a *scope*, which is made up of 3 configuration parameters:
+Each database and transaction object has a [*subspace*](https://apple.github.io/foundationdb/developer-guide.html#subspaces), which is made up of 3 configuration parameters:

 - A *prefix*, prepended to the start of all keys
 - A *key transformer*, which is a `pack` & `unpack` function pair for interacting with keys
 - A *value transformer*, which is a `pack` & `unpack` function pair for interacting with values

+If you are used to other bindings, note that subspaces in python/ruby/etc only contain a prefix and not transformers.

+Subspaces can be created implicitly, by scoping your database object with `db.at()` or explicitly - by creating a subspace.

-The scope is transparent to your application once the database has been configured.
+The subspace is transparent to your application once the database has been configured.
 Prefixes are automatically prepended to all keys supplied to the API, and automatically removed from all keys returned via the API.

-These prefixed database objects are called [subspaces](https://apple.github.io/foundationdb/developer-guide.html#subspaces) in the official documentation & other frontends.
+So if you have some code that consumes a foundationdb database object, that code won't need to change if you decide to store your data with a different prefix.

 ### Prefixes